pinbo/SNP_Primer_Pipeline/README.md

 # getKASP_pipeline

-These scripts make a simple pipeline to design KASP (Kompetitive Allele Specific PCR) primers.
+These scripts make a simple pipeline to design **KASP** (Kompetitive Allele Specific PCR) and **CAPS/dCAPS** primers for SNP genotyping.
+It is actually now more proper to call it **SNP Primer Design Pipeline**.

 Polymarker (http://polymarker.tgac.ac.uk/) is a great software to design KASP primers, but sometimes I have some specific requirements that Polymarker cannot meet, and it is difficult for me to modify its scripts because I do not know Ruby.
 That is why I wrote these simple scripts to just meet my requirements.

+# Main Changes
+- 08/29/2017 Included xml files for used in galaxy
+- 08/29/2017 Added a script for extracting sequences in the reference file.
+- 06/05/2017 Added step to design both CAPS and dCAPS primers using the restriction enzyme list from NEB.
+- 05/14/2017 Added steps to check restriciton enzymes for CAPS marker design.
+- Added ploidy parameter for wheat species in different ploidy.

 # Pseudo code
 1. Read the polymarker input and get: